-foto: Daniël BonsRecent compositionsThe Atlas Ensemble premiered Bons' Cadenzas and in 2011 the Vancouver Inter-Cultural Orchestra commissioned Green Dragon which was performed in Vancouver, Taiwan and Amsterdam.
-On 21.12.12 the Nieuw Ensemble and conductor Ed Spanjaard performed a programme of Bons’ works entitled The Ark of Joël, which received excellent reviews (5 stars in the daily Volkskrant, 4 stars in NRC and Het Parool).
+foto: Daniël BonsRecent compositionsThe Atlas Ensemble premiered Bons' Cadenzas in 2010 and in 2011 the Vancouver InterCultural Orchestra commissioned Green Dragon, which was performed in Vancouver, Shanghai, Taiwan and Amsterdam.
+In 2012 the Nieuw Ensemble performed a programme of his works (Tour, Bref, First Edition among others) entitled The Ark of Joël, which received excellent reviews (5 stars in the daily Volkskrant, 4 stars in NRC and Het Parool).
 In February 2013 the Atlas Ensemble was ensemble in residence at the Musica Nova Festival in Helsinki, presenting two of Bons’ compositions.
-In June of the same year the Atlas Ensemble did workshops and concerts at SonUTopias CampUSCulturae in Santiago de Compostela, Spain.
+Summer Dance for clarinet and piano was premiered in 2014 at the Muziekgebouw aan ‘t IJ in Amsterdam, followed by Revolutions at the Cello Biennale.